mckzstudios/creature-pals/README.md

-# ChatQuest: Every Conversation, A New Journey!
+# CreatureChat

-### ✨ Welcome to **Chat Quest 🗨️**, where every creature in your Minecraft world comes to life through conversation! ✨
+### Chat, befriend, and interact with a rich world of creatures like never before!
+All creatures can talk and respond naturally using AI.

 ## Features:
 - **Dynamic Dialogues**: Engage with Minecraft creatures like never before, each with its unique character sheet.
 - **AI-Driven Chats**: Powered by ChatGPT, ensuring each conversation is fresh and engaging.
-- **Custom Behaviors**: Creatures can make decisions on their own and Follow, Flee, Attack, and more!
+- **Custom Behaviors**: Creatures can make decisions on their own and **Follow, Flee, Attack**, and more!
 - **Friendship Status**: Track your relationships on a 7-point scale, from foes to friends.
 - **Multi-Player Interaction**: Share the experience; conversations sync across server & players.
 - **Personalized Memory**: Creatures remember past interactions, making each chat more personal.
-- **Open AI Model Support**: Flexible backend, compatible with various GPT model versions.
+- **Model Support**: Flexible backend, compatible with various GPT and open-sources LLM models.

-Ready to transform your Minecraft world into a bustling community of chatting entities?
+Looking to enrich your Minecraft journey with deep conversations and lasting alliances?
-**Dive into ChatQuest 🗨 and start the conversation today!**
+**Step into the world of CreatureChat 🗨 and spark your first conversation today!**

 ## Installation